Devvishnoi6/Weather-Forecast-Project/README.md

 Weather Dashboard
 This is a simple weather dashboard that allows users to search for the weather in a specific city or use their current location.
 The dashboard displays the current temperature, wind speed, and humidity, as well as a 5-day forecast.

+Setup Instructions:

+1.Clone the repository:

+git clone <repository_url>.

+2.Install dependencies:

+npm install.

+3.Create a .env file: Create a `.env` file in the root directory and add the following line, replacing `<YOUR_API_KEY>` with your actual API key:

+API_KEY=<YOUR_API_KEY>.
+You can obtain an API key from a weather API provider like OpenWeatherMap.

+4.Start the development server:

+npm start.

 Features:

 City Search: Users can enter a city name to view the weather.